agile-lab-dev/darwin/README.md

   val schema: Schema = new AvroSchema[MyClass]
 ```
 Once you have registered all the schemas used by your application, you can use them directly invoking the
-`AvroSchemaManager` object: it exposes functionalities to retrieve the schema from an ID and vice-versa.
+`AvroSchemaManager` object: it exposes functionality to retrieve the schema from an ID and vice-versa.
 ```
   val id: Long = AvroSchemaManager.getId(schema)
   val schema: Schema = AvroSchemaManager.getSchema(id)
 ```

 As said previously, in addition to the basic methods, the `AvroSchemaManager` object exposes also some utility methods
-that can be used to encode/decode a byte array in Single-Object Encoding:
+that can be used to encode/decode a byte array in single-object encoding:
 ```
   def generateAvroSingleObjectEncoded(avroPayload: Array[Byte], schema: Schema): Array[Byte]